leswright1977/PySpectrometer2/README.md

 Direct your Spectrometer at a light source with many discrete emission lines.
 A target illuminated by Lasers would be an exellent (though very expensive!) choice!
 An inexpensive alternative is a Fluorescent tube.

+You should be able to identify several peaks in your graph, now you need to match them up with known good data.
+For serious work I would recommend an academic resource such as: https://physics.nist.gov/PhysRefData/Handbook/Tables/mercurytable2.htm however in the spirit of citizen science (and because fluorescent lamps are somewhat variable in manufacture), I would recommend this wkipedia article to get you started: https://en.wikipedia.org/wiki/Fluorescent_lamp have a read, and scroll down to the section called: Phosphor composition In here you will find emission spectra of a variety of fluorecent lamps!